marcus-j-davies/node-red-barred/README.md

   - `Incoming Item`
   - `Scanner Prompt`

-- A native mobile Client, that does the scanning, the mobile application is developed in .NET MAUI.
+- A native Mobile Client, that does the scanning, the mobile application is developed in .NET MAUI.
   The barcode decoding is `on-device`, so the performance is only limited by the mobile platform.

 Currently, the supported barcode symbologies are: